meihonggao/GAE-LGA/README.md

   > Note: The input data includes lnc_feat.csv, pcg_feat.csv, and lncRNA_pcg_net.csv in the GAE/LGA/Datasets/Dataset3 directory, and users can replace them with their own data.

 ## Datasets
+This directory stores the datasets used by the model
 ### Dataset1---LncRNA2Target dataset
   * feat_name.txt
   >Attribute names for multi-omics features, consisting of attributes from single nucleotide variants, copy number variants, gene expression data, and DNA methylation data.